 The best software also allows you to schedule jobs to specific subcontractors and notify those subcontractors contractors by email or text from the same tool.

-Of course, a critical part of your subcontractor management beyond scheduling is ensuring your supplier delivers quality materials to your job site on time and under budget.
-In this way, you are acting as the coordinator for all the trades needed for your home build.
+Of course, a critical part of your subcontractor management beyond scheduling is ensuring your dealer delivers quality materials to your job site on time and under budget.
+In this way, you are acting as the general contractor for your home build.